 Are you wondering how the indexing of the 1940 Census is going?
 Yes?!
-Then stop by FamilySearch.org to get their latest status on image availability by state.
-The entire 1940 census will be indexed by a community of volunteers and made FREE to the public at Family Search for perpetuity!
+Then visit FamilySearch.org to get their status on image availability by state.
+The entire 1940 US census will be indexed by a community of volunteers and made FREE to the public at Family Search for perpetuity!

 According to their website as of today (May 15, 2012), there are a total of twenty states fully indexed with six of them — Colorado, Delaware, Kansas, New Hampshire, Oregon, and Virginia — searchable and ready for genealogists to explore . . . woo-hoo!
 The minute I saw Kansas on the searchable list, I knew right away that my paternal great-grandparents, Birdie (Green) – “My Fearless Female Ancestor Who Made the News – and Morgan Aldridge, who lived and died in Parsons, Labette County, Kansas would be my first 1940 Census find!

 So I began my search for them by entering the state, county, and city where they lived in 1940:

 After clicking the search button, 19 Enumeration Districts containing “Parsons” in Labette, Kansas were retrieved.
 According to the 1920 and 1930 US Census, my great-grandparents were enumerated in Parsons City Ward 3, so I immediately began scrolling down the list until I came to Enumeration District (E.D.)
 50-28A & 50-28B for Parsons City Ward 3.
 Another clue that let me know that I had located the correct enumeration district was the fact that my step-grandfather worked for the Missouri-Kansas-Texas (M.K.& T)/Katy Railroad for many years and always lived near the rail yards he worked:

 BINGO!
 There they are in E.D.
 50-28B, sheet 12 B, on lines 48 and 49: